LauraKirby/blogger2/READMElk.md

 9. Add the ability to filter based on post state (published/unpublised) using scopes/AREL

 10. Add authentication using authlogic
+	- will need this sooner, so that i do not built current_user logic if it will be given to me with authlogic
 	- Review Documentation:
 			https://github.com/binarylogic/authlogic
 			https://github.com/binarylogic/authlogic_example